asayers/manifesto/README.md

 [Keep]: https://arvados.org/projects/arvados/wiki/Keep
 [blobsnap]: https://github.com/tsileo/blobsnap

-The chief advantage of using `mkmanifests` over the above is *simplicity*.
+The chief advantage of using `manifesto` over the above is *simplicity*.
 You don't need to install any server software, there's no protocol for moving data around, there are no proprietary data formats.
 All you need is an S3 bucket to put your files in.
-If you've read the "Behaviour" section above, then you already understand *everything* `mkmanifests` does, including its on-disk format.
+If you've read the "Behaviour" section above, then you already understand *everything* `manifesto` does, including its on-disk format.

-You can use `mkmanifests` to build a pretty solid backup system.
+You can use `manifesto` to build a pretty solid backup system.
 However, there are some nice features which it *doesn't* support:

 - Encryption.
 We assume the storage is private, which is probably a bad